tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note that the different
 calls to Derive-Secret may take different Messages arguments, even with the same secret.
-In a 0-RTT exchange, Derive-Secret is called with four distinct transcripts; in a 1-RTT only exchange with three distinct transcripts.
+In a 0-RTT exchange, Derive-Secret is called with four distinct transcripts; in a 1-RTT-only exchange with three distinct transcripts.

-If a given secret is not available, then the 0-value consisting of a string of Hash.length zeroes is used.
+If a given secret is not available, then the 0-value consisting of a string of Hash.length zero bytes is used.
 Note that this does not mean skipping rounds, so if PSK is not in use Early Secret will still be HKDF-Extract(0, 0).
 For the computation of the binder_secret, the label is "external psk binder key" for external PSKs (those provisioned outside of TLS)